 BIJOUX STADELMANN, MARKTGASSE 29

-Denise Boutellier’s goldsmith’s studio on Münstergasse alley is a real feast for the eyes.
-She has been forging unique pieces of women’s jewellery here for 20 years, pairing white or red gold with colourful gemstones.
-Red or green tourmalines, turquoise aquamarines or iridescent moonstones – gemstones don’t only look beautiful, they are also said to have healing powers.
+Denise Boutellier’s goldsmith studio in the Münstergasse is a treat for the eyes.
+She’s been forging her unique pieces of jewellery here for 25 years, combining white or red gold with colourful gemstones such as red or green tourmalines, turquoise aquamarines or moonstones in warm, earthy colours.
+Shopping at Denise Boutellier’s studio might also be good for your health, because the gemstones not only look beautiful, but are also said to have healing effects.

 DENISE BOUTELLIER, MÜNSTERGASSE 52